motss/nodemod/README.md

 * [normalize-diacritics] - Remove accents/ diacritics in string
 * [polling-observer] - A new way of running polling function with observer pattern
 * [scryptify] - A stronger encryption and decryption in Node.js
+* [signatur] - Sign and unsign HTTP request with ease

 ## Deno equivalent